MichalKarbownik/falcon-docs/docs/falcon-server/api-providers.md

 ### Overview and installation

-This API class realizes communication with Magento2 backend.
+This API class realizes communication with your Magento 2 backend.
 It provides resolvers for queries and mutations required by [Falcon Shop Extension](extensions#shop-extension).
 To add this API to your Falcon-based app install it in the server directory: